-It might come as a surprise to learn that Russians have something of a burger fixation, and I’m not talking about the shoddy fast food fair that is usually available abroad.
+It might come as a surprise to learn that Russians have something of a burger fixation, and I’m not talking about the shoddy fast food fare that is usually available abroad.
 No, Russians like their burgers well-done (and by that I mean juicy).
 Gourmet burgers are everywhere in Moscow, but there is one place that surpasses them all, Burger Heroes.
 With thick patties, an excellent bun to meat ratio, and fresh produce, it’s not only the best burger joint in Russia but could easily compete against anything the U.S. has to offer.
 For purists, order the Agent 007, or try the Black Mamba for a more unique taste.

 Location: Various locations throughout Moscow.
 Avoid their flagship restaurant (Metro Tretyakovskaya) as quality has suffered some due to overcrowding.

 Cost: RUB 650 for a burger and a pint.

 Tip: One thing you won’t get in Burger Heroes is a burnt burger, so if you don’t like your meat red, make sure you order it well-done (as in overcooked).